rbind/blog.jemu.name/content/posts/2015-11-02-plex-and-emby/index.md

 ## My setup

 I'm running the current stable release of [FreeNAS](https://freenas.org) on this [HP MicroServer](https://n40l.wikia.com/wiki/HP_MicroServer_N40L_Wiki).
 I have installed Plex and Emby in FreeBSD jails, so they're caged from the main OS.
 Also, I'm running a ZFS storage pool where all my media is located, which is mounted in the respective jails.
 Note that I don't use the plugins provided by FreeNAS anymore, because they were causing more trouble than benefit.
-I set up "regular" jails through the FreeNAS webinterface, `ssh`'d into at, and set stuff up that way.
+I set up "regular" jails through the FreeNAS webinterface, `ssh`'d into it, and set stuff up that way.

 To view stuff, I open the Plex app on my phone, choose the item, click the chromecast button, my tv chimes to life, and stuff plays.
 Then the trakt.tv plugin scrobbles peacefully, and trakt remembers my watched progress for me, which is also synced with Plex.
 And Emby.
 Emby, meanwhile, monitors a folder on my drive where… things are incoming.
 It then autosorts them in their respective folders, where the auto-updating Plex library picks it up.